 Pittsburgh is a decidedly white-collar city, with fully 88.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pittsburgh is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Pittsburgh who work in office and administrative support (12.87%), sales jobs (8.78%), and management occupations (8.60%).

 Also of interest is that Pittsburgh has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Pittsburgh are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.29% of adults in Pittsburgh have a bachelor's degree or even advanced degree.
+The population of Pittsburgh is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.29% of adults in Pittsburgh have a bachelor's degree or even advanced degree.